 According to TomTom's annual traffic index report, Orlando has the 16th worst traffic congestion in the United States.
 An average commuter spends an additional 24 minutes per hour stuck in traffic during peak commute times and 91 hours a year for commutes of 30 minutes.

 Moving violations including speeding tickets and accidents can give you a bad driving record.
-If that happens you could be required to purchase high risk car insurance for bad drivers.
+When you get a moving violation it can go on your driving record for up to three years.
+If you get too many tickets in this period, your insurer may change your status from preferred to non-standard.
+If that happens you could be required to purchase an expensive high risk car insurance policy.

 The Orange County Clerk of Courts website allows you to pay traffic citations and search their records database.

 Orlando police arrested 507 drivers for suspicion of driving under the influence (DUI) in 2014.

 A DUI conviction may require you to obtain an SR-22 or FR-44 form.
 Request a quote and we'll connect you with local agents from top companies that specialize in Orlando DUI insurance.

 Orlando Police reported 7,955 vehicle crashes in 2016 resulting in 5,408 injuries.
 This was an decrease from the 8,254 crashes reported in 2016.